API: k8s.mk

 Creates a k3d cluster with the given name, using the given configuration.

-This supports most of the usual command-line options, but they are passed
+This supports most of the usual command-line options,

 USAGE: